 It doesn’t get more glam than a sequin-encrusted veil and bedazzled gown!
 Jess dazzled from head to toe in a Leah Da Gloria bridal ensemble.
 Family and friends traveled from all over the world to attend her swanky nuptials at the Ivy Ballroom in downtown Sydney.

-Jordan’s scalloped Mantilla veil added stunning contrast to her understated gown.
-She and her husband Matt got married in a modern fête at the Nasher Sculpture Center in Dallas, Texas this past November.
+Jordan’s scalloped Mantilla veil added a stunning contrast to her understated gown.
+She and her husband, Matt, got married in a modern fête at the Nasher Sculpture Center in Dallas, Texas this past November.

-Create the illusion of a longer train with a veil featuring lace embroidery at the very bottom as opposed to framing the face.
-April and Steve’s swoon-worthy wedding took place at the Villa Verano in Santa Barbara this past March.
+Create the illusion of a long train with a veil featuring lace embroidery at the very bottom as opposed to framing the face.
+April and Steve’s swoon-worthy wedding took place at the Villa Verano in Santa Barbara.

 With a back view this incredible, we almost don’t even need to see the front!
 Brittany chose a veil that barely skimmed the ground, keeping the focus on her lovely train instead.
 She and her husband Michael got married at the Four Seasons Biltmore, Santa Barbara this past November.

 How darling does Mildred look in her birdcage veil, feathered hair clip, and bold lip?
 Traditionally, this type of veil extends just below the chin but a new way to wear it is to crop the net so that it falls just below the eyes.
 She and her husband Yoel eloped at City Hall in New York City.